gotson/komga-website/src/faq/README.md

 # Frequently Asked Questions

+## After installing the Tachiyomi extension `1.2.24` my series are not connected to Komga anymore

+Use the __Migrate source__ function of Tachiyomi to migrate the Series to the same Komga source.
+This will fix your Series.

 ## How can I sync reading progress with tracker websites?

 Komga does not support this outside the box.